myreen/tda283_website/pages/project.md

     * Alex/Lex/JLex and Happy/Yacc/Cup source files.
     * Program modules: abstract syntax, lexer, parser, type checker, code generator, top level program.
     * A `Makefile` for building the compiler from source.
+Note that the `Makefile` may also be located in the root directory.
 The `Makefile` should at least have these targets:
         * A default target (the one that is run when the command `make` is issued.
 This target should compile all source files in the compiler, and any runtime library files.
 It does not need to regenerate any